Industry insights

 Communicate

-For this step, utilities have to think about how security operators are going to communicate information and to whom.
-Command centers need to be able to share information with mobile operators who may also need to share information.
+For this step, utilities need to plan how security operators will communicate with each other.
+Command centers must be able to share information with mobile operators, who also need to exchange updates.
+A communications management system helps by ensuring smooth, real-time communication between everyone involved.

 Respond